When you use an FPGA you always need a clock unless you are implementing a huge asynchronous logic....

 The website contains many examples, explaining “how to” prepare the most common VHDL constructs, together with one section listing the “common mistakes” in VHDL design.

-We strongly believe in knowledge sharing as one of the most important means to improve this world.
+I strongly believe in knowledge sharing as one of the most important means to improve this world.

 Enjoy the experience !